donejs/donejs/docs/features.md

 ### Documentation

 Documentation is critical for maintainability of any complex application.
-When key team members leave, docs ensure minimal ramp up time and knowledge loss - this applies for code and styles.
+When your team adds developers, docs ensure minimal ramp up time and knowledge transfer.

 Yet most teams either don't write docs, or they'll do it "later" - a utoptian future period that is always just out of reach.
 Why?
-Because its extra work to set up a tool, configure it, create and maintain separate documentation files, etc.
+Because it's extra work to set up a tool, configure it, create and maintain separate documentation files.

 DoneJS comes with a documentation tool built in, and it generates multi-versioned documentation from inline code comments.
 It eliminates the barrier to producing docs, since all you have to do is comment your code (which most people already do) and run `donejs document`.